mardeltri/RoboND-Rover-Project/README.md

 With those images we can apply a filter to detect navigable and non-navigable terrain.
 Threshold of RGB > 160 is found to perform well in terms of determing navigable terrain.
 A new function has been defined to detect non-navigable terrain.
 The method used here is similar to that in
-`color_thresh` but we set zero values when the pixel are above all three threshold values.
+`color_thresh` but zero values are set when the pixel is above all three threshold values.
 In addition, the mask previously mentioned must be applied given that the perspective view does not extend to the whole image.
 ```
 def obstacle_thresh(img, mask, rgb_thresh=(160, 160, 160)):